-Other than in the excepted circumstances, it is an offense for any person (regardless of their nationality or residence status) to:
+Other than in the excepted circumstances, it is an offence for any person (regardless of their nationality or residence status) to:

-• perform FGM in England, Wales or Northern Ireland (section 1 of the Act); • assist a girl to carry out FGM on herself in England, Wales or Northern Ireland(section 2 of the Act); and • Assist (from England, Wales or Northern Ireland) a non-UK person to carry out FGM outside the UK on a UK national or permanent UK resident (section3of the Act).
+perform FGM in England, Wales or Northern Ireland (section 1 of the Act);

+assist a girl to carry out FGM on herself in England, Wales or Northern Ireland (section 2 of the Act); and

+Assist (from England, Wales or Northern Ireland) a non-UK person to carry out FGM outside the UK on a UK national or permanent UK resident (section 3 of the Act).

-Ritualistic Abuse Some faiths believe that spirits and demons can possess people(including children).
+Ritualistic Abuse Some faiths believe that spirits and demons can possess people (including children).
 What should never be considered is the use of any physical or psychological violence to get rid of the possessing spirit.
 This is abusive and will result in the criminal conviction of those using this form of abuse even if the intention is to help the child.

-Sexually Active under Eighteen years old It is acknowledged by those workingwith young people that most young people under the age of 18 will have an interest in sex and sexual relationships.
-The Protocol for Sexually Active Young People under 18 years old has been designed to assist those working with children and youngpeople to identify where these relationships may be abusive, and the children andyoung people may need the provision of protection or additional services.
+Sexually Active under Eighteen years old It is acknowledged by those working with young people that most young people under the age of 18 will have an interest in sex and sexual relationships.
+The Protocol for Sexually Active Young People under 18 years old has been designed to assist those working with children and young people to identify where these relationships may be abusive, and the children and young people may need the provision of protection or additional services.

 Safer Recruitment and Selection It is a requirement for all agencies to ensure that all staff recruited to work with children and young people are properly selected and checked.
-We will ensure that we have a member on every recruitment panel who received the appropriate recruitment and selection training.
-That all of our staff are appropriately qualified and have the relevant employment history and checks to ensure they are safe to work with children in compliance with the Key SafeguardingEmployment Standards.
+We will ensure that we have a member on every recruitment panel who has received the appropriate recruitment and selection training.
+That all of our staff are appropriately qualified and have the relevant employment history and checks to ensure they are safe to work with children in compliance with the Key Safeguarding Employment Standards.

-Honor Based Violence Honor based violence' is a crime or incident, which has or may have been committed to protect or defend the honor of the family and/or community'.
-It is important to be alert to signs of distress and indications such as self- harm, absence from setting, infections resulting from female genital mutilation, isolation from peers, being monitored by family, not participating in setting activities, unreasonable restrictions at home.
-Where it is suspected that a child/young person's risk form Honor based violence we will report those concerns to the appropriate agency in order to prevent this form of abuse taking place.
+Honour Based Violence Honour based violence' is a crime or incident, which has or may have been committed to protect or defend the honour of the family and/or community'.
+It is important to be alert to signs of distress and indications such as self-harm, absence from setting, infections resulting from female genital mutilation, isolation from peers, being monitored by family, not participating in setting activities, unreasonable restrictions at home.
+Where it is suspected that a child/young person is at risk form Honour based violence we will report those concerns to the appropriate agency in order to prevent this form of abuse taking place.

 Trafficked Children Child trafficking involves moving children across or within national or international borders for the purposes of exploitation.
-Exploitation includeschildren being used for sex work, domestic work, restaurant/ sweatshop, drug dealing, shoplifting and benefit fraud.
-Where we are made aware of a child being suspected of or actually being trafficked/exploited we will report our concerns to the appropriate agency.
+Exploitation includes children being used for sex work, domestic work, restaurant/ sweatshop, drug dealing, shoplifting and benefit fraud.
+Where we are made aware of a child who is suspected of, or actually being trafficked/exploited we will report our concerns to the appropriate agency.

-Domestic Abuse The Government defines domestic abuse as "Any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partnersor family members regardless of gender or sexuality".
+Domestic Abuse The Government defines domestic abuse as "Any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members regardless of gender or sexuality".